Jean Baptiste Julien d'Omalius d'Halloy: Descent with modification

-Pioneer

-Halloy was one of the pioneers of modern geology, and in particular laid the foundation of geological knowledge over wide areas.
-He made important studies in the Carboniferous districts of Belgium and the Rhine provinces and in the Tertiary deposits of the Paris basin.
-He was a practicing Catholic during his long and active life, and was characterized by his loyalty and devotion to the Church.
-He insisted on the harmony between faith and science, making this the subject of his oration on the occasion of the golden jubilee of the Belgian Academy in 1866.
-Among his published works are: Description géologique des Pays-Bas (1828); Eléments de Géologie (1831); Introduction à la Géologie (1833); Coup d'oeil sur la géologie de la Belgique (1842); Precis elementaire de Géologie (1843); Abrégé de Géologie (1853); Des Races humaines ou Eléments d' Ethnographie (1845).
-In this last book, Halloy established a racial classification according to skin colour.

 Belgian Academy of Sciences

 He was an active member of the Belgian Academy of Sciences from 1816, and served three times as president.
 He was likewise president of the Geological Society of France in 1852.
 He studied also in detail the Tertiary deposits of the Paris Basin, and ascertained the extent of the Cretaceous and some of the older strata, which he for the first time clearly depicted on a map (1817).
 He was distinguished as an ethnologist, and when nearly ninety years of age he was chosen president of the Congress of Pre-historic Archaeology (Brussels, 1872).

 In 1816 he was elected first class corresponding member living abroad of the Royal Institute of the Netherlands.
 When the Institute became the Royal Netherlands Academy of Arts and Sciences he joined as foreign member in 1851.